Position

 How to become a DevOps Engineer?

-1. Learn the Basics: Start with understanding the core concepts of both development and operations.
-Familiarize yourself with programming languages, version control systems, and cloud platforms.
+1. Learn the Basics: Start with the fundamentals of both development and operations.
+Understand programming languages, version control systems, and cloud platforms.

 How long does it take to become a DevOps Engineer?